Amberley Museum & Heritage Centre

 You can also see how different kinds of bricks were traditionally made, including highly decorated examples and curved bricks made for ornate chimney stacks.

 One of the most unusual structures at Amberley is a twelve-sided building that once housed a horse-powered gin.
 No, not the kind of gin that you drink, but a horse-powered engine, or 'gin'.
 The horse would be tethered to a central upright shaft, and as the horse walked around and around, the shaft turned a set of gears that, in turn, powered grindstones for crushing flax seeds.
-The 'gin' bulding comes from Arundel and dates to sometime before 1805.
+The 'gin' building comes from Arundel and dates to sometime before 1805.

 Another small building was originally used as a fuel store for the quarry and limeburning works.
 It has been restored as a simple rural telephone exchange, of the type used in this area from the 1930s.
 The building houses telephone equipment from the Coolham exchange that was removed when that exchange was being modernised.
-Visitors can use demonstration telephones and see how a typical rural exchange worked, but the exhange is more than an exhibit; it actually powers the Museum's internal telephone system.
+Visitors can use demonstration telephones and see how a typical rural exchange worked, but the exchange is more than an exhibit; it actually powers the Museum's internal telephone system.

 The Amberley Museum is unlike any other museum our family has visited.
 It is somewhat like popular open-air museums such as the Beamish Museum in County Durham or the Weald and Downland Museum, but it is unique in the sheer range of historic buildings, trades, and crafts covered.
 Plan on spending a long time at Amberley!